 After creating your coming soon page, go to your SeedProd page overview and click the Edit Page button in the Coming Soon Mode section.

 Click the Page Settings tab at the top of the visual page editor to see several configuration settings.
-You’ll need to click the Access Control option to hide certain pages.
+To hide certain pages, click the Access Control option.

-To display your password-protected notice on specific WordPress pages, you need to scroll down to the Include/Exclude URLs section.
+To hide individual WordPress pages instead, scroll down to the Include/Exclude URLs section.

 In this section, click the Include URLs radio button, then enter the URL of each page you’d like to protect in the box provided.
 You should enter each URL on a new line.
 You can also add the URLs of individual WordPress posts here.